phalpern/WG21-halpern/n4034_destructive_move.md

 pointers from the list being moved from to the list being moved to.
 Any attempt to use (or destroy) the moved-from object would be undefined behavior.
-Thus, a destructive move operation could expand the set of cases that could benefit from `move_if_noexcept`-like optimization.
+Thus, a destructive move operation could expand the set of cases that could benefit from `move_if_noexcept`-like optimizations.

 Another benefit of destructive move is that it is often more efficient to perform a destructive move operation than a non-destructive move construction.
 In the case of a string, for example, a destructive move would simply copy pointers.
 Since pointers are trivially copyable, the entire move operation becomes a trivial copy that can be implemented as a `memcpy`.
-This optimization is magnified when operating on entire arrays of strings: the entire array can be destructively moved with a single `memcpy`.
+This optimization is magnified when operating on arrays of strings: the entire array can be destructively moved with a single `memcpy`.
 This optimization was implemented at Bloomberg before move constructors were even invented and has yielded significant performance gains.
+It turns out that a large number of classes, like `string`, can be destructively moved using byte copies.
+Such classes model a concept I call _trivially destructive-movable_.

-Finally, it turns out that a large number of classes can be _trivially destructive-movable_.
-Note that trivially destructive-movable does not require or imply trivially copyable; after the destructive move is complete, the moved-from object must not be accessed, since any pointer members would point to memory shared with the moved-to object.
+Note that trivially destructive-movable does not require or imply trivially copyable; unlike a copy, after the destructive move is complete, the moved-from object must not be accessed, since any pointer members would point to memory shared with the moved-to object.